CLUTTER IS DISORDER.

-Living in an environment is unattractive or in disarray
+- Living in an environment that is in disarray or simply unattractive

 Examples of the adverse impact that material clutter can have on you include, but aren’t limited to:

-It is important to stress that clutter is a form of chaos and is proven to have a significant negative impact on your overall well-being.
+It is important to stress that clutter is a form of chaos and that this chaos is hardly ever good for you (or the people around you).

-In the examples above, it’s very easy to blame something or someone else for the problems that arise, when it’s actually mental clutter in disguise.
+In the examples above, it’s very easy to blame something or someone else for the problems that arise, when they actually are mental clutter in disguise.